sarveshkapre/subdomain_takeover/README.md

 The scanner generates a report with the results, listing potential takeovers by provider, and saves it to a text file.
 The `main()` function handles user input, calls the `find_subdomain_takeovers()` function, and writes the report.

-## Usage

-To run the scanner, execute the `subdomain_takeover.py` script and provide the target domain when prompted.
-The scanner will perform subdomain enumeration, check for potential takeovers, and generate a report with the results.

 ## Limitations and known issues

 - The script relies on DNS TXT records for subdomain enumeration.
 If the target domain does not have a TXT record for subdomain enumeration, the script may not discover all subdomains.